FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/compute_instances.md

 * `key_pair` - The key pair that is used to authenticate the instance.

-* `floating_ip` - The EIP address that is associted to the instance.
+* `floating_ip` - The EIP address that is associated to the instance.

 * `user_data` -  The user data (information after encoding) configured during instance creation.